bmdavis419/river/README.md

 ### FEATURES TODO/IN PROGRESS

-- "beforeAgentRun" hooks on the server for both types of agents. will give you access to the request event so you can do stuff like auth checks, pull things out of DB, etc...
+- more hooks on the agents server side, stuff like "beforeAgentRun", and "afterAgentRun", and "onError", and "onAbort"
+- give agents access to the request event. need to decide where that happens, leaning towards the before/after hooks...
 - cleanup package deps, currently too many are bundled in
 - more robust error handling on both client and server. want to do something similar to trpc's `TRPCError`
 - stream resumability support. need to figure out a good way to dump the stream to a persistent store so we can easily resume later **will require api changes**